snowport/snowport.github.io/docs/samples/overview.md

 ## Overview
 This collection of applied research projects spans air and water quality, climate policy, and ecological accounting.
 Through data-driven analysis, remote sensing, and policy evaluation, each study explores sustainable development challenges and proposes actionable solutions for decision-makers, urban planners, and environmental managers.

-*Program: Columbia University MS in Sustainability Science (2020–2021)*
+!!! abstract "*Program: Columbia University, MS in Sustainability Science (2020–2021)*"

 ---